aimeecesler/nom-nom-cheesburgers/README.md

 ## Usage

 Edit using VSCode after [installation](#installation).
-JavaScript, HTML, CSS and package.json files are included.
+Config, controllers, db, models, public, and views folders are included along with server file and package.json files.
+This application is deployed to Heroku, see [links](#Links) section below.

 ---